 - Pinch sea salt

-- 100 g dark chocolate (optional) broken into pieces
+- 100 g dark chocolate -broken into pieces (optional)

 - In a medium sized pot, heat the butter or coconut oil over a low heat to melt.
 Add the sweetener of your choice and mix until combined.